keeslam/CarRentalManager/replit.md

 ## Recent Changes (October 29, 2025)
 ### Document Email Functionality with Multilingual Templates
-- **Email Templates Management**: Settings page now includes dedicated section for configuring email templates for contracts and damage checks in English and Dutch
+- **Email Templates Management**: Settings page now includes dedicated section for configuring email templates for contracts, damage checks, and combined documents in English and Dutch
 - **Template Customization**: Full-featured rich text editor for subject lines and message bodies with placeholder support
+- **Smart Template Selection**: Automatically selects the appropriate template based on selected documents:
+  - Contract template when sending only contracts
+  - Damage check template when sending only damage checks
+  - Combined template when sending both contracts AND damage checks together
 - **Available Placeholders**: {customerName}, {vehiclePlate}, {startDate}, {endDate} - automatically filled from reservation and customer data
 - **Multi-Document Email**: Send multiple documents (contracts, damage checks) in a single email with multiple file attachments
 - **Language Selection**: Choose between English or Dutch templates for each email sent